Monitoring and treatment of sex offenders in Ireland

-The court will also supply a copy of your certificate to the Sex Offender Management and Intelligence Unit (SOMIU), the Garda department responsible for maintaining a record of all those subject to Part 2 of the Sex Offenders Act.
+The court will also give a copy of your certificate to the Sex Offender Management and Intelligence Unit (SOMIU), the Garda department responsible for maintaining a record of people subject to Part 2 of the Sex Offenders Act.
 This record is commonly referred to as the ‘sex offenders register’, although the term has no formal legal basis.

 The sexual offences subject to reporting requirements are:

 - Aggravated Sexual Assault